dapr/proposals/README.md

 * Proposal will be reviewed by the community and the author(s) of the proposal
 * The author(s) address questions/comments from the community in the proposal and adjust the proposal based on feedback
 * Once the feedback phase is complete, and a proposal has been accepted, the proposal will be merged into this repository
+* An issue needs to be created in dapr/dapr created from the template in templates/lifecycle.md to track the work that needs to be done to implement this proposal
 * Release of the feature will be slated for a specific release version of Dapr